-Eaves and Vents
+Eaves and Vents:

 Embers are able to fly into vent and eaves openings.
 This will create the perfect environment to start a fire from the interior of the home.
 To avoid this, make sure you maintain and screen off your vents and eaves.
 Also, your gutters should be well maintained to avoid fire starting in them.
 Gutters are one of the first places for houses to catch fire during a wildfire.

-Drapes and Windows
+Drapes and Windows:

 When it comes to your windows and drapes, intense heat is able to set drapes and furniture ablaze through windows.
 The recommended solution to this is to replace the fabric of the window with a product that has more resistance to heat.
 Getting a smaller, tempered window will decrease the chance of the window breaking.
 Non-flammable shutters will be your best choice to protect your home under these conditions.

 When you are designing your home, you are presented with the ideal opportunity to make your house even more fire-ready.
 Use metal wall studs and type X gypsum.
-All wood should be pressure treated with a fire retardant solution or apply a fire retardant spray for exterior wood use to avoid leaching within the walls, ceiling and floor.
+All wood should be pressure treated with a fire retardant solution or apply a fire retardant spray for exterior application in order to avoid leaching within the walls, ceiling and floor.
 Make sure emergency vehicles can easily access your property.
 You should avoid using complex shapes as well as bump-outs, as fire could lodge into a smaller space, creating a hotspot.
 While sprinklers are a good measure, someone will have to start them.
 That means, it is easier to have a standing source of water for effectiveness when firefighters show up.

 Your home’s location can mean the difference between surviving a wildfire or burning your house to the ground.
 Building your home in a wooded area is just asking for some serious trouble.
 Having your home on a hilltop is a way to make your home a clear target for a fire that is on the move.
 Use an exterior fire retardant spray to treat any wood mulch around the home.
 Also, if you have a wood deck attached to the home, it should also be treated with an exterior fire retardant to prevent combustion from flying embers.